 By selecting "Search within subtypes" to your Type restriction, it can be extended to also accept entities of any of the subtypes of the specified type.

-Step 4: Review and Validate Entity Linking Results
+Step 4: Review and Validate Entity Linking in the Extension

-After saving the template, allow the Entity Linking process time to identify and link entities across eligible pages.
+After saving the template, allow the Entity Linking some processing time to identify and link entities across eligible pages.

 While you can validate individual URLs using the Schema Validator, we recommend reviewing the results using Entity Reports.
 Entity Reports provide a holistic view of all entities identified across all URLs where the Highlighter template has been applied, making it easier to evaluate entity linking performance at scale.

-2. Allow the template to deploy and process eligible pages.
+- Allow the template to deploy to eligible pages

-3. Use the Schema Validator to spot-check individual URLs if needed.
+- Use the Schema Validator to spot-check individual URLs

-4. Review the Entity Reports to evaluate entities identified across your site.
+- Review the Entity Reports to evaluate entities identified across your site

-5. Confirm that identified entities accurately represent the content on your pages.
+- Confirm that identified entities accurately represent the content on your pages

 Note: Entity linking results may not appear immediately across all pages.
 Depending on the number of pages being processed and deployment method, it may take time for all eligible entities to be identified and linked.